 When CSUSB is notified of a work-related injury or accident, the Workers’ Compensation Specialist will contact you and may mail information to the address on file with Human Resources.

-- Report the Injury To Your Supervisor.
-Report any workplace injury or illness to your supervisor immediately.
+Report any workplace injury or illness to your supervisor or next level administrator, immediately.
 If your injury or illness developed gradually (like tendonitis or hearing loss), report it as soon as you learn it was caused by your job.
-Reporting promptly helps prevent problems and delays in receiving benefits, including medical care you may need to avoid further injury.
+Reporting promptly helps prevent delays in receiving benefits, including medical care you may need to avoid further injury.